-Documents can be uniformly distributed, in groups, or documents can be global.
+Documents can be uniformly distributed or in groups.
 Read elastic Vespa before this article.

 The group element is used to distribute documents - use cases: